seud0nym/tch-gui-unhide/extras/README.md

 #### Prerequisites
 Install minidlna using the opkg command: `opkg install minidlna`
 #### Changes External to the GUI
-Creates the the following transformer UCI mappings and commit/apply scripts to support the GUI changes:
+The installation creates the the following transformer UCI mappings and commit/apply scripts to support the GUI changes:
 - /usr/share/transformer/commitapply/uci_minidlna.ca
 - /usr/share/transformer/mappings/uci/minidlna.map
 #### Removal Instructions